henrik/octopress/source/_posts/2013-03-01-pow-port-forwarding-with-vagrant.markdown

 We're experimenting with [Vagrant](http://www.vagrantup.com/) virtual machines for development.

-To access each virtual machine's web server, the host machine will typically [forward](http://docs.vagrantup.com/v1/docs/config/vm/forward_port.html) a different port to port 80 on each of them.
+To use your host machine browser against a virtual machine web server, Vagrant must [forward](http://docs.vagrantup.com/v1/docs/config/vm/forward_port.html) some local port to the server's port.

 So on your host machine, you may use `http://localhost:8001` for app1 and `http://localhost:8002` for app2.